viamrobotics/docs/docs/cli.md

 ### Create an organization API key

-To use an organization API key to authenticate your CLI session, you must first create one:
+To use an API key to authenticate your CLI session, you must create one.
+You can do this from the organization's settings page in the [Viam app](https://app.viam.com) or with the CLI.

 1. First, [authenticate](#authenticate) your CLI session.
-   If your organization does not already have an organization API key created, authenticate using a personal access token or either a [location API key](#create-a-location-api-key) or [machine part API key](#create-a-machine-part-api-key).

 1. Then, run the following command to create a new organization API key: